Breast Augmentation in Toronto

 Both saline and silicone breast implants are considered safe.
 While the Food and Drug Administration recommends routine monitoring of implants via MRI after three years, recent studies show little data to support routine screening unless you have symptoms of concern.
 With some implants, you do have a low risk of developing breast implant-associated anaplastic large cell lymphoma (BIA-ALCL).
 Not to be confused with breast cancer, it may require treatment with surgery, radiation or chemotherapy.

 Based on your anatomy and other factors, your surgeon may recommend one type of implant over another for best results and lower risk factors.

 Which Type of Breast Implant Feels the Most Natural?

 Silicone or “gummy bear” cohesive gel breast implants feel more like natural breast tissue than saline, as they’re designed to mimic natural breast tissue.
-However, positioning can help as well: breast implants are placed either above the chest muscles and just below breast tissue (subglandular), or below both breast tissue and chest muscles (submuscular).
+However, positioning can also help: breast implants are placed either above the chest muscles and just below breast tissue (sub-glandular) or below both breast tissue and chest muscles (submuscular).